okgourmet.com Home of Steve's Restaurant Reviews

 Le Rendez-Vous 2701 W. Picacho, Las Cruces (pastries)

-Vegetarian Ripe is probably the best place for upscale vegetarian dining (an alternative would be The Greenery); Chut-ney is excellent for vegetarian south Indian food; Moon Day, Oriental Cafe, Pho Tre Bien, Saigon Taste, and Singapore are some of the best choices for Asian food if you want to ensure that a strictly vegetarian (and flavorful) meal can be prepared (the chefs at all these restaurants give as much attention to preparing vegetarian dishes as meat dishes); Jerusalem Grill and Salma Farah's serve flavorful Middle Eastern food, but Su Casa serves spinach pie and tabouli along with great cheese enchiladas; Como's has a very reasonably priced spaghetti with marinara sauce as a special on Tue. and Thurs. evenings; Ardovino's is my favorite vegetarian pizza; Kiki's is well known in El Paso for offering vegetarian Mexican food (including the beans and tortillas) with a traditional Mexican flavor.
+Vegetarian Ripe is probably the best place for upscale vegetarian dining (an alternative would be The Greenery); Chut-ney is excellent for vegetarian south Indian food; Oriental Cafe, Pho Tre Bien, Saigon Taste, and Singapore are some of the best choices for Asian food if you want to ensure that a strictly vegetarian (and flavorful) meal can be prepared (the chefs at all these restaurants give as much attention to preparing vegetarian dishes as meat dishes); Jerusalem Grill and Salma Farah's serve flavorful Middle Eastern food, but Su Casa serves spinach pie and tabouli along with great cheese enchiladas; Como's has a very reasonably priced spaghetti with marinara sauce as a special on Tue. and Thurs. evenings; Ardovino's is my favorite vegetarian pizza; Kiki's is well known in El Paso for offering vegetarian Mexican food (including the beans and tortillas) with a traditional Mexican flavor.

 Lent Specials Many Mexican restaurants offer fish, seafood, or meatless specials on Fridays during Lent in order to observe the religious traditions of the Catholic Church.
 The best Lent specials, such as are found at El Jacalito and Carnitas Querétaro, also have special foods such as a vegetarian lentil soup and capirotada for dessert.